civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 59

-      **(1)** The Appeal Division may dismiss the appeal, give the decision that the General Division should have given or confirm, rescind or vary the decision of the General Division in whole or in part. **In the case of an appeal of a decision made by the Employment Insurance Section, the Appeal Division may also** refer the matter back to the **Employment Insurance Section** for reconsideration in accordance with any directions that the Appeal Division considers appropriate.
+      **(1)** The Appeal Division may dismiss the appeal, give the decision that the General Division should have given or confirm, rescind or vary the decision of the General Division in whole or in part.
+In the case of an appeal of a decision made by the Employment Insurance Section, the Appeal Division may also refer the matter back to the Employment Insurance Section for reconsideration in accordance with any directions that the Appeal Division considers appropriate.

   **(2)** Subsection 59(2) of the English version of the Act is replaced by the following:

-    **(2)** The Appeal Division must give its decision **in writing, with reasons**, and send copies **of the decision and reasons** to the appellant and any other party.
+    **(2)** The Appeal Division must give its decision in writing, with reasons, and send copies of the decision and reasons to the appellant and any other party.

 ### Section 232